Leonardo-Boss/suckless-site/surf.suckless.org/files/kiosk_mode.md

 --------------

-The window manager 'i3' is locked down to just start web browser 'surf' with parameter '-k' in fullscreen mode.
+The window manager 'i3' is locked down to just start web browser 'surf' with parameter '-K' in fullscreen mode.
 All key strokes are disallowed, except Ctrl+Shift+C to poweroff the system (via 'systemd').
 Save the following file to '/home/kiosk/.i3/config':